Vitamix 5200 Review (Real User Experience)

 Once you have a handle on how to use your blender, the cookbook provides you with recipes that showcase what your blender can do, in addition to being healthy and delicious.
 It includes recipes like a Tropical Cooler Smoothie, Curried Carrot Soup, and Orange Sorbet using just three ingredients.

-For visual learners, the Vitamix 5200 comes with an instructional DVD, so you can watch and follow along with over an hour of scrollable content.
+For visual learners, the Vitamix 5200 (Amazon) comes with an instructional DVD, so you can watch and follow along with over an hour of scrollable content.

 Check out a Vitamix 5200 Unboxing: